 Types of Grand Slam in Golf

-There are two recognised types, each with its own legacy and difficulty level.
+There are two recognised types of Golf Grand Slam, each with its own legacy and difficulty level.

 The Career Grand Slam